AleksandarZhekovski/DnD/Adventures of Antea/Technical/Reference.md

 Spellcasting:
 The Cleric table shows how many spell slots you have to cast your cleric spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
-When you do so, choose a number of cleric spells equal to your Wisdom modifier + your cleric level (minimum of one spell).
+When you do so, ==choose a number of cleric spells equal to your Wisdom modifier + your cleric level== (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.